rubenhazelaar/kompo/README.md

 npm test
 ```

 Please note: testing is still a work-in-progress and you can help out!
-Please check the 'Contribute' section below.
+Please check out the 'Contribute' section below.

 ## How to use